Boulder Creek, California, USA (37.1°N, 122.1°W)

 -

-The rightmost portion of the spectrogram displays elevated intensity levels across all monitored Schumann harmonics. …
+The rightmost portion of the spectrogram shows sustained high-intensity activity across the first three Schumann harm…

 -